Finding the right wedding band in Herefordshire is worth taking time over.

 View more videos and read verified reviews of The Dynamos ➡️

-The Dynamos are an experienced, fun and lively four piece party band based in Gloucestershire with an impressive repertoire guaranteed to get your guests up and dancing.
+The Dynamos are an experienced, fun and lively four piece party band with an impressive repertoire guaranteed to get your guests up and dancing.

 With a highly energetic performance, the band request guests get up and dance whilst performing hits from across the decades with songs from The Kinks, The Beatles, Kings of Leon, The Killers, Rolling Stones, Status Quo, Pharrell Williams, Daft Punk, Arctic Monkeys and more.